andres20980/kasten-docs/docs/operating.md

 ### Data Transfer Metrics â

-Metrics are collected for individual snapshot upload and download operation steps within Veeam Kasten export and import actions<k10_action_metrics> .
+Metrics are collected for individual snapshot upload and download operation steps within Veeam Kasten export and import actions .
 These metrics differ from those collected for Veeam Kasten actions because they are captured on a per-volume basis, whereas Veeam Kasten actions, in general, could involve multiple volume operations and other activities.